Note: This post was updated in January 2021.

-(Note: It’s important to fully understand the 3 tiered approach before diving into this strategy or the mobile specific one.
-The inventory listed will need to be the same across tiers, otherwise you may experience leakage!)
+Note: You’ll need to fully understand the three-tiered approach before diving into this strategy or the mobile-specific one.
+The inventory will need to be the same across tiers; otherwise you may experience leakage!

 Smart Shopping Campaigns utilize a mix of your product feed and Google’s machine learning to take care of campaigns on your behalf.

 We like to bundle any products into a Smart Shopping campaign when they don’t necessarily belong to another tier.
 These are the smaller products, maybe those lower-priced accessories, which can be left for Google to deal with.
 Google will then optimize for best fit based on transaction history — but it doesn’t always mean the search engine will do the best job.

 If there isn’t much transaction data for Google to use, things can quickly go awry.
 An example: After a few mobile transactions went through for our client, Google went very aggressive on mobile — and caused ROAS to plummet.
 In this case, it would’ve been best to wait until there was more significant transaction data available before leaving it up to automation.

 7. Using Dynamic Retargeting

 If you want to craft the best Google Shopping ads strategy for eCommerce, don’t slack on retargeting.

 As annoying as some people might find them, retargeting ads do convert — and extremely well.
 Over time, they’ve been shown to have a great ROI, so they work well to supplement your search marketing strategy.